logzio/postgres-collector/README.md

   region: "us-east-1"
   # role arn to assume
   role_arn: ""
-  # list of rds instances to monitor
+  # list of rds instances (DBInstanceIdentifier) to collect cloudwatch metrics from.
   rds_instances: ["instance-1","instance-2"]
   # The newest data to request.
 Used to avoid collecting data that has not fully converged
   delay_seconds: 300